 Figure 3.4: First five rows and columns of the correlation matrix

-After creating the correlation matrix, you should notice that the row and column names are the same.
-Then, for each possible comparison between all pairs of features, as well as all features and the response, which we can't see yet here in the first five rows and columns, there is a number.
+After creating the correlation matrix, notice that the row and column names are the same.
+Then, for each possible comparison between all pairs of features, as well as all features and the response, which we can't yet see here in the first five rows and columns, there is a number.
 This number is called the correlation between these two columns.
-You should notice that all the correlations are between -1 and 1; a column has a correlation of 1 with itself (the diagonal of the correlation matrix), and there is repetition: each comparison appears twice since each column name from the original DataFrame appears as both a row and column in the correlation matrix.
+All the correlations are between -1 and 1; a column has a correlation of 1 with itself (the diagonal of the correlation matrix), and there is repetition: each comparison appears twice since each column name from the original DataFrame appears as both a row and column in the correlation matrix.
 Before saying more about correlation, we'll use Seaborn to make a nice plot of it.
 Here is the plotting code, followed by the output:

 sns.heatmap(corr,